vsariola/shader-holiday-card/README.md

 <img src="images/cut_paper_square.jpg" alt="Photograph showing cutting a 130 mm x 130 mm square from paper" width="600 dp"/>

-9. Place the background print and the paper square on newspaper, face down, and spray them with the spray adhesive.
+9. Place the background print and the white paper square on newspaper, face down, and spray them with the spray adhesive.
 Do this outdoors; the spray adhesive smells bad and makes every surface sticky (duh).
 Use gloves.

 <img src="images/spray_adhesive.jpg" alt="Photograph showing how spray adhesive is applied behind the papers" width="600 dp"/>

-10. Glue the background print to the middle section, with 2.5 mm tolerance on each side.
-Glue the white square to the left section, with 10 mm tolerance on each side.
+10. Glue the background print to the middle section, with 2.5 mm surrounding margin on each side.
+Glue the white square to the left section, with 10 mm surrounding margin on each side.

 <img src="images/glue_papers.jpg" alt="Photography showing how the background and the paper squares are glued to the middle and left sections, respectively" width="600 dp"/>